 Our Journey will also include visits to Hebron and Bethlehem, the birthplace of Jesus (AS).

 This journey will be inspiring, educational and above all, spiritual.
-We will return to our homes wiser for having travelled to such an important region of our history.
+We will return to our homes wiser for having traveled to such an important region of our history.